aantipov/alexeime/blog/widget-driven-development/index.md

 ![an image of Frontend and Backend interaction](./fe-be-interaction.png)

-Implementing such an approach in practice would bring a bunch of problems because different data is shared between multiple components:
+Because the same data is usually needed by multiple different components, implementing such an approach in practice would bring a bunch of problems:

-- many duplicated requests and data over-fetching.
+- duplicated requests and data over-fetching.
 Slow UI and overloaded server as a result.
-- possible data inconsistency between components when requests to the same endpoint return different data
+- possible data inconsistency between components when requests to the same endpoint result in different data
-- complicated data invalidation (think of a case when the data returned by an endpoint needs to be re-fetched and you need to make sure every component does it)
+- complicated data invalidation (think of a case when the data has changed on Backend and you need to make sure every dependent component refetches the data)

 ## The Common parent approach